Danack/docs/public/DesignTradeoffs/words.md

 ## The code i'm going to be talking about.

-Very simple graphics library
+Very simple graphics library.
+It can draw

-Can draw triangles.
+Triangles
   * Triangles have 3 corners

 Rectangles
   * Rectangles have top, bottom, left and right.

-Ellipses aka Circles
+Squished circles
-    * Circles have top, bottom, left and right bounds.
+  * Squished circles have top, bottom, left and right bounds.

+(there are other ways to define these, but this way allows touching shapes)

 ## The code for this could be written in multiple ways

   * Separate methods
-    * Command parameters
+  * Type + parameters
   * Object types

 ## Separate methods